top of page

 An HVAC apprenticeship offers a different approach to training.
 Instead of starting in a classroom, you learn on the job from experienced technicians while earning a paycheck.
 It’s a fantastic option for those who prefer hands on work and want to avoid student debt.

 Apprenticeships typically last three to five years and combine full time work with periodic classroom instruction.
-Over that time, you might log over 2,000 hours of on the job training per year, plus roughly 144 hours of classwork annually.
-You usually only need a high school diploma or GED to get started.
+During this time, you will master core job tasks like performing a complete maintenance inspection.
+You might log over 2,000 hours of on the job training per year, plus roughly 144 hours of classwork annually.
 Apprentices earn a wage that increases as their skills grow, often starting at about 50% of a fully licensed technician’s pay.

 HVAC Licensing and Certification Explained

-The one certification every HVAC technician needs is the EPA Section 608 certification.
-This is a federal requirement for anyone who buys or handles refrigerants.
+• Required Federal Certification: The one certification every HVAC technician needs is the EPA Section 608 certification.
+This is a federal requirement for anyone who buys or handles refrigerants, and it’s critical due to the ongoing refrigerant transition to protect the environment.

-Voluntary credentials like NATE (North American Technician Excellence) certification can boost your career by proving your expertise in specialized areas like air conditioning or gas furnaces.
+• Voluntary Professional Certifications: Credentials like NATE (North American Technician Excellence) certification can boost your career by proving your expertise in specialized areas like air conditioning or gas furnaces.

-While the exact process varies by state, getting an HVAC license generally follows a few key steps.
+While the exact process varies, getting an HVAC license generally follows a few key steps.

-Gain Experience or Education: Most states require two to five years of documented work experience.
-Completing a formal program can often count toward this requirement.
+1. Gain Experience or Education: Most states require two to five years of documented work experience.
+Completing a formal program that covers local code and regulation compliance can often count toward this requirement.

-Submit Your Application: This involves filling out forms, providing proof of your experience and exam scores, and paying a fee, which can range from $50 to a few hundred dollars.
+3. Submit Your Application: This involves filling out forms, providing proof of your experience and exam scores, and paying a fee.

-Renew Your License: Licenses aren’t forever.
-You’ll need to renew them every one to three years, which often requires completing continuing education courses to stay current on new codes and technology.
+5. Renew Your License: Licenses aren’t forever.
+You’ll need to renew them every one to three years, which often requires completing continuing education courses.

 The Rise of the Online HVAC Program